Ouxsoft/LHTML/README.md

  	</block>
  </block>
 ```
-* ModuleA can access no other modules public properties.
-* ModuleB can access ModuleA's public properties.
-* ModuleC can access ModuleA's and ModuleB's public properties.
-* ModuleD can access ModuleA's public properties.
-* ModuleE can access ModuleA's and ModuleD's public properties.

 ##### Module Methods
 The config defines method calls to be orchestrated against all the modules instantiated.
 These methods MAY differ project to project.
 It stands to reason that one of the last methods called will be to render the Module's output and its content will replace the original element entirely.